maxalmonte14/new-site/pages/blog/lets-talk-about-stupid-videogames-cassette-beasts.md

 Passive moves on the other hand can be compared to "abilities" in Pokémon, these could be an extra attack at no cost or some kind of status effect at the beginning of the battle or under certain conditions, but unlike Pokémon, a beast could have as many passive moves as it's compatible with, in fact you can have a beast with only passive moves if you wanted!
 How cool is that!?

 And now that we touched on moves, well, let's talk about moves!
-In Cassette Beasts you don't actually have moves, you have _"stickers"_, these _stickers_ you put on your cassette tapes — each cassette tape represents a beast — and your beast will learn the ability to use the move described in the _sticker_, the best part?
-Stickers are replaceable!
+In Cassette Beasts you don't actually have moves, you have _"stickers"_, these _stickers_ you put on your cassette tapes — each cassette tape represents a beast — and your beast will learn the ability to use the move described in the _sticker_, the best part? _Stickers_ are replaceable!
 Don't want a move anymore?
-Just _peel_ the sticker from your cassette and that's it, the _sticker_ will be added to your inventory for you to reuse whenever you feel like it, just like that!
+Just _peel_ the _sticker_ from your cassette and that's it, the _sticker_ will be added to your inventory for you to reuse whenever you feel like it, just like that!
 This mechanic allows you to customize your cassette _stickers_ as much as you want and/or need, you could get a set of _stickers_ for a fight and then a completely different set for the next fight, again, HOW COOL IS THAT!!?

-And on top of everything I just said about _stickers_, did you know there are _typeless_ stickers?
+And on top of everything I just said about _stickers_, did you know there are _typeless_ _stickers_?
 That means you can put those on **any** beast you want to, no matter its type, the _sticker_ will be compatible!
 And what's more, it will assume the type of your monster!
 A typeless _sticker_ like _smack_ or _spit_ could be type poison if put it on a poison beast, or fire if put it on a fire beast, or...
 Well, you get the idea.

 But I don't intend for this post to be a review of the game mechanics, that's lame!
 Let's review what I liked, didn't like, and what I'd like to see more of.